f9ld2/learning_php_mysql_javascript_with_jquery_css_html5/index.md

     <span>ing whether that name has already been taken.</span>
     <span>5.</span>
     <span>The JavaScript then places an indication next to the username input box to show</span>
-    <span>whether the name is one available to the user&mdash;perhaps a green checkmark or a</span>
+    <span>whether the name is one available to the user perhaps a green checkmark or a</span>
     <span>red cross graphic, along with some text.</span>
     <span>6.</span>
     <span>If the username is not available and the user still submits the form, the JavaScript</span>